March 09, 2024

 Shimendoka, taken on its own, is as hopeful and energizing as songs get, Hosono dismissing the demons that roam the road to holiness in chorus after chorus.
 “The way may be full of flowers or it may be full of storms.
 It doesn’t matter.
 I’m going.”
 But if you think about Paraiso and the ship that never comes (no matter how many languages the narrator says “goodbye” in), you may notice that each verse in Shimendoka starts with a conditional: “In the morning, I’ll set out.”
 “When the flowers are in bloom, I’ll set out.”
 “When the winds come blowing, I’ll set out.”
 “And when night falls, I’ll arrive.”
 All “when [A] / I’ll [B]” formulations.
 Strictly speaking, the narrator hasn’t gone anywhere.
 He feels ready to get moving, but it doesn’t mean he’s moving.

 In a sense, then, Worry Beads is the album closer.
-It’s the solution to the problem; or if not quite that, it’s still the most spiritually profound moment in the trilogy.
-It fades out on the choir chanting along with Haruomi, “Om namah chandraya, shantih, shantih, chandraya,” (“a Sanskrit mantra dedicated to the Hindu god of the moon, Chandra, its repetition said to bring clarity, insight, perspective, and calm, especially in times of confusion and distress”), so many voices lifted alongside his it reminds me of Richard Dawson gathering his friends to sing the outro of The Hermit, another great moment of spiritual light.
+It’s the solution to the problem; or if not quite that, it’s the most spiritually profound moment in the trilogy.
+It fades out on the choir chanting along with Haruomi, “Om namah chandraya, shantih, shantih, chandraya,” (“a Sanskrit mantra dedicated to the Hindu god of the moon, Chandra, its repetition said to bring clarity, insight, perspective, and calm, especially in times of confusion and distress”), so many voices lifted alongside his it reminds me of Richard Dawson gathering his friends to sing the outro of The Hermit with him, another great moment of divine light.

 But, marvelously, Worry Beads isn’t the closer, Paraiso is.
 Paraiso is the return to reality, the comedown after the vision.
 Ordinary, earthly reality is what you have to live with for years and years, even especially when the seeds of a spiritual vision are planted in your heart.
 In Paraiso we have the human longing for escape from sorrow into paradise after all, a longing that persists even when you know for sure that you can't get there.